-- (a) No more than the number of cannabis retailers adopted by resolution may operate within the City of Watsonville at any one (1) time and shall be issued a permit by the City of Watsonville. - (b) Parking for retail cannabis facilities shall be a minimum of one (1) parking space per one hundred fifty (150) square feet of floor area dedicated to the business. - (c) Retailers shall verify the age and all necessary documentation of each individual to ensure the customer is not under the age of eighteen (18) years.
+(a) No more than the number of cannabis retailers adopted by resolution may operate within the City of Watsonville at any one (1) time and shall be issued a permit by the City of Watsonville.

+(b) Parking for retail cannabis facilities shall be a minimum of one (1) parking space per three hundred (300) square feet of floor area dedicated to the business, plus 1 space for each employee on shift.

+(c) Retailers shall verify the age and all necessary documentation of each individual to ensure the customer is not under the age of eighteen (18) years.
 If the potential customer is eighteen (18) to twenty (20) years old, retailer shall confirm the customer's possession of a valid doctor's recommendation and/or Health and Safety Code Section 11362.71 identification card (medical marijuana card).
-For adult-use purchases, retailers shall verify that all customers are twenty-one (21) years of age or older for the purchase of cannabis or cannabis products. - (d) Entrances into the retailer shall be locked at all times with entry strictly controlled.
-A "buzz-in" electronic/mechanical entry system shall be utilized to limit access to and entry to the retailer to separate it from the reception/lobby area.
+For adult-use purchases, retailers shall verify that all customers are twenty-one (21) years of age or older for the purchase of cannabis or cannabis products.
 Individuals must show their government-issued identification, and, in the case of medical cannabis facilities, their physician's recommendation, or a cannabis card issued pursuant to Health and Safety Code Section 11362.71 in order to gain access into the retailer.
-The government-issued identification and, if applicable, doctor's recommendation or cannabis card must also be shown at the point-of-sale station at the time of purchase.
-Doctor recommendations are not to be obtained or provided at the retail location.